ABaldrati/Pattern-Recognition-and-Image-Reader/README.md

 * **Alberto Baldrati**

 ## Acknowledgments
-* Project developed for *Parallel Computing* Informatic Engineering master degree course taught by professor [Marco Bertini](http://www.micc.unifi.it/bertini/) at the [University of Florence](https://www.unifi.it/changelang-eng.html),
+* Project developed for *Parallel Computing* course held by professor [Marco Bertini](http://www.micc.unifi.it/bertini/) in the computer engineering master degree course at the [University of Florence](https://www.unifi.it/changelang-eng.html),